What is Colonoscopy Procedure?

 • Balanced Lifestyle: Maintaining a balanced lifestyle includes managing stress, getting adequate sleep, and avoiding excessive alcohol and tobacco use.
 These factors can impact digestive health.

-• Awareness of Symptoms: Pay attention to any changes in your digestive habits or any unusual symptoms.
+• Awareness of Symptoms: Pay attention to changes in your digestive habits or unusual symptoms.
 If you notice persistent issues such as changes in bowel habits, abdominal discomfort, or rectal bleeding, consult your doctor.

 • Family History: If you have a family history of colorectal conditions, discussing this with your doctor is essential.
 They can guide you on when you should start screenings and any additional precautions you should take.